 My first bit of advice is to buy and read the book The First 90 Days by Michael Watkins.
 He does a great job of suggesting perspectives and strategies for those starting new jobs in any field.
-For example, he advocates for prioritizing like your boss for the first 90 days even if you would do it that way.
-It is a great way to let your boss know you are on board and you might learn the reason why she/he does it that way.

 You are going to want to hit the ground running on Day 1, so you need to “self-socialize” ahead of time.
 That is, get those things done before you start that will otherwise suck time out of your first week.
-It will save AND it will impress the heck out of your boss.
+It will save time AND it will impress the heck out of your boss.

 - Go to HR and get your benefits sorted out and get the pile of redundant forms filled out.